NanoCommons/user-handbook/docs/index.md

 - data manager, curator or steward and want to become more
 - computer geek

-in the area of nanosafety, nanoinformatics or material safe-by design or want to become one, then this handbook is for you.
+in the area of nanosafety, nanoinformatics or material Safe-by-Design or want to become one, then this handbook is for you.

 {% include clickable_image.html image_name="StartingPage.png" image_width=890 image_height=577 image_areas=page.topics %}